How Math Manipulatives Transform Elementary Math Lessons

 If we are encouraging children to become independent learners, they should then also have the choice of which manipulative they think would best suit the task and then be able to reflect on and explain what they did.

-To encourage greater depth of understanding, could the student use different manipulatives to prove the same answer?
+To encourage greater depth and conceptual understanding, could the student use different manipulatives to prove the same answer?

 The Best Math Equipment List For Elementary